hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 ### `--splash-path [OPTIONS]`

-Set which splashscreen to use.
+Set the image to use as **Fun Facts!
+Splashscreen**.

 #### Options

+Must be an absolute path (e.g /home/pi/my-awesome-splashscreen.png).

-* `path/to/splashscreen`: Path to the splashscreen to be used.
+* `path/to/splashscreen`: Path of the image to use as **Fun Facts!
+Splashscreen**.

 #### Example

 ```
-sudo ./fun-facts-splashscreens.sh --splash-path /home/pi/Downloads/retropie-2014.png
+sudo ./fun-facts-splashscreens.sh --splash-path "/home/pi/my-awesome-splashscreen.png"
 ```

 ### `--text-color [OPTIONS]`

-Set which text color to use.
+Set the text color to use on the **Fun Facts!
+Splashscreen**.

 #### Options

-* `color`: Text color to be used.
+* `color`: Text color of the **Fun Facts!
+Splashscreen**.

 #### Example

 ```
-sudo ./fun-facts-splashscreens.sh --text-color black
+sudo ./fun-facts-splashscreens.sh --text-color "black"
 ```

 ### `--create-fun-fact`

-Create a new Fun Facts! splashscreen.
+Create a new **Fun Facts!
+Splashscreen**.

 The resulting splashscreen will be in `/home/pi/RetroPie/splashscreens/`.